razorn7/gta-de-rpc/README.md

 A feature created to show your status/timestamp of any game in the GTA Ultimate Edition trilogy.

-This plugin was created in C++ based on the GTA TDE SDK libraries and TutDiscord.
+This plugin was created in C++ based on the [GTA TDE UE4 SDK](https://github.com/LemonHaze420/GTA-TDE-UE4-SDK) and [TutDiscord](https://github.com/dhanax26/C---Discord-RPC/tree/master/TutDiscord).

 ## Documentation